shane-kerr/Yeti-Project/doc/OnBoarding.md

   * Responsible persons' PGP key (registered at pgp.mit.edu is preferable).

-If any operator want to quit for some reason, you should to send a mail to the operator 7 days in advance.
+If any operator want to quit for some reason, you should to send a mail to the coordinators 7 days in advance.

 ### Considerations in running multiple Yeti root servers by one operator